Iskra Lawrence Posts Throwback Bikini Pics, As Well As A Sizzling Yoga Pant Snap

 Hope there’s a chiropractor near LAX???????? .
 PSA Onw to Pittsburgh come walk with me tomorrow @neda and raise awareness and funds to help save lives from Eating Disorders????
 And I’ll be in Boston Sunday for the walk there too – if my insta stories start working I’ll post dets it’s in the AM from 9-11 and more info on #NEDA website 🙂 ???? @shotbyjuliann Wearing @aerie leggings and sports bra????

-The body positive model explained to the Post at an event for Teleties hair elastics why she was so motivated to wear clothing that had previously been exclusively in the realm of skinny women.
+The body positive model explained to the New York Post at an event for Teleties hair elastics why she was so motivated to wear clothing that had previously been exclusively in the realm of skinny women.

 “Being curvier, I think it’s important to break the rules and I think it’s important to show that you’re confident in whatever you wear and make an impact on the red carpet when, for so long, we’ve only seen one body type and size make waves.”